-Table 2 lists the number of cores used at each site, the number of tasks submitted to the site and the average computation time used at the site for each experiment group.
+Table 2 lists the number of cores used at each site, number of tasks submitted to a site and the average computation time at each site for each experiment.
 Figure 5 depicts the total makespan for different subjects, comparison of makespan between grouped and un-grouped tasks of the workflow, size of data produced during the execution, and parallelism of tasks executed in time by the GWFE.